TJLTM/TJLTM/README.md

 https://www.youtube.com/watch?v=vcFBwt1nu2U a very important video on programming you should watch.

+I am Comerruper and Implementaler of Stupid Ideas that Work.

 <!---
 TJLTM/TJLTM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.